alan-sanchez/fetch_sim2real/README.md

 ## Install

 ### Install dependencies
-Make sure that you have [Ubuntu 18.04](https://releases.ubuntu.com/18.04/) and [Melodic](http://wiki.ros.org/melodic/Installation/Ubuntu) installed on your computer.
-Then install the necessary packages to run the simulation environment with the fetch robot.
+Make sure that your computer has [Ubuntu 18.04](https://releases.ubuntu.com/18.04/) and [Melodic](http://wiki.ros.org/melodic/Installation/Ubuntu) installed.
+Then, install the necessary packages to run the simulation environment with the fetch robot.

 ```
 sudo apt-get update
 sudo apt-get install ros-melodic-fetch*
 ```
 This will install all of the packages related to fetch.
-Also, the octomap dependencies need to be installed and this can be done running the following commands.
+The octomap dependencies also need to be installed, and this can be done by running the following commands.
 ```
 sudo apt-get install ros-melodic-octomap
 sudo apt-get install ros-melodic-octomap-server